winycg/Self-KD-Lib/README.md

 </table>

 Some implementations are referred by the official code.
 Thanks the papers' authors for their released code.
+The results are reproduced by our released code, so it may not strictly consistent with the original papers.

 ## Perform experiments on ImageNet dataset